thebirdsbeak/genderpayuk/README.md

 # genderpayuk
-Downloads and displays latest genderpay data.
+Downloads and displays latest genderpay data in your terminal.